HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 # CUSTOMER_AND_PRODUCT_SALES_ANALYSIS
 This is an analysis of customer and product sales data to uncover key insights.
 In total, there are ten questions which were desired to be answered:
-1. What are monthly total sales
+1. 1.
+What are Yearly sales totals?
-2. What are monthly total orders
+2. What is the number of yearly total customers
-3. What is the monthly total quantity
+3. What are yearly order totals:
-4. What is the total number of monthly customers
+4. What are yearly quantity totals:
 5. Find the monthly running total of sales
 6. Find the 3-month moving average of sales
 7. Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance